Sandy River Delta Loop Hike

 Guidebooks that cover this hike

-- Afoot and Afield Portland/Vancouver, by Douglas Lorain
+- Afoot & Afield: Portland/Vancouver by Douglas Lorain

-- Columbia River Gorge, 42 Scenic Hikes, by Don & Roberta Lowe
+- Columbia Gorge Hikes: 42 Scenic Hikes by Don & Roberta Lowe

-- Stevefromdodge (creator)
+- bobcat (creator)